Explore Brno - The 10 Best Attractions for First-Time Visitors

 The statue was erected to commemorate the retreat of the Swedes from Brno in 1645 during the Thirty Years' War.
 Another memory that you might not feel so proud of as a Swedish tourist in Brno.
 During the Thirty Years' War, the Swedes besieged Brno for several months.
 However, a Brno resident managed to secretly hear that the Swedes had been ordered to call off the siege at 12 o'clock the following day, if they did not manage to capture the city before then.
 The cunning Brno residents therefore rang all the city's clocks at 11 o'clock and tricked the Swedes into thinking that the time was up.
 Brno was spared and still today the city's bells ring at 11 o'clock instead of 12 o'clock.

-And you – if you can't bear to get up at dawn to poke one of the astronomical clock's four holes to catch a glass ball, you can buy them at one of the official tourist offices.
+And if you can’t bring yourself to rise at dawn to reach into one of the astronomical clock’s four openings to catch a glass ball, don’t worry—you can always purchase one at an official tourist office.

 Freedom Square in Brno